danielscholl/infra-azure-provisioning/docs/service-automation.md

   -ojson
 ```

-13. Add a Pipeline for __notification__  to deploy the Unit Service.
+13. Add a Pipeline for __notification__  to deploy the Notification Service.

     _Repo:_ `notification-service`
     _Path:_ `/devops/azure/pipeline.yml`